Richard Behar

-In October 2004, Behar left Fortune to pursue book writing and various independent projects, including the launch of Project Klebnikov, a global media alliance investigating the July 2004, murder of Paul Klebnikov, who was then the editor-in-chief of Forbes Russia.
-Behar also served on the advisory committee of New York University's business journalism Master's program (BER), and has long been reporting and writing a book about Bernard Madoff, to be published by Simon & Schuster.
+In October 2004, Behar left Fortune to pursue book writing and various independent projects.
+In July 2005 he launched Project Klebnikov, described as a "global media alliance investigating" the July 2004, murder of Paul Klebnikov, who was then the editor-in-chief of Forbes Russia.
+Behar also served on the advisory committee of New York University's business journalism Master's program (BER), and wrote Madoff: The Final Word, a book about Bernard Madoff, which was published by Simon & Schuster in 2024.
 The book was initially purchased by Random House.
-In 2015, Behar co-wrote an article for the New York Observer that accused the Associated Press of improperly reporting civilian deaths in the 2015 Israel-Hamas war in Gaza.
+During his research for the book, Behar exchanged emails with Madoff and also conducted three in-person prison interviews with him.

-In 2015, Behar and journalist Gary Weiss co-founded The Mideast Reporter, now known as Mideast Dig, a not-for-profit news site and investigative journalism project.
+In 2015, Behar and journalist Gary Weiss co-founded The Mideast Reporter, subsequently known as Mideast Dig, a nonprofit news site and investigative journalism project.
 Its aim is to deepen news coverage of the Middle East.
-Weiss left the venture in November 2015.
+Weiss left the project in November 2015.
+It became inactive in 2018 due to lack of funding and closed in March 2025.

 Recognition

 Behar has won more than 20 major journalism awards and honors for his reporting.
-Behar was included among the 100 best business journalists (the "100 luminaries") of the 20th century by the TJFR business journalism trade group.
-In 1999, columnist Jack Anderson called Behar "one of the most dogged of our watchdogs."

-Awards

-Behar has won journalism awards, including:
+They include: